lawmurray/PeriodicDriftBridge/README.md

 This package implements the periodic drift diffusion process introduced in Beskos et al. (2006) and further studied in Lin, Chen & Mykland (2010).
+The form of the process model is the Ito stochastic differential
+equation:

+$$dx=\sin(x-\pi)\, dt+dW.$$

-The form of the process model is the Ito stochastic differential equation$$dx=\sin(x-\pi)\, dt+dW.$$ The task is to simulate diffusion bridges between the observed values.
+The task is to simulate diffusion bridges between the observed values.
 It was used as a test case in Del Moral & Murray (2014).
 The package may be used to reproduce the results in that paper.

 References